paritytech/command-bot/README.md

     `cargo run --release --quiet --features=try-runtime try-runtime [args]`

 - `-v` / `--var` (optional): defines environment variables for the CI job which runs the command.
-You can specify this option multiple times for multiple tags.
+You can specify this option multiple times for multiple variables.
-  Note that you can also specify environment variables by putting them after ` $ `, as showcased in the example below.

 ### Example